Explore the two vastly different regions of what many travelers consider to be the best Italy has to offer in scenery, culture, food and wine.

 From Pompeii it's just a short but breathtaking drive to the beautiful seaside town of Sorrento, situated on the cliffs overlooking the Bay of Naples.
 Across the bay the lights of Naples illuminate the horizon while the enormous looming bulk of Vesuvius dominates the skyline.

-This evening your guides will have a pre-dinner wine tasting party to introduce you to some of the excellent but little-known local vintages.
-Tonight you’re free for dinner, but the guides can lead you to one of their favorite local "off-the-beaten-path" trattorias for another excellent meal in Southern Italy!
+This evening your guide will have a casual pre-dinner wine tasting party to introduce you to some of the excellent but little-known local vintages.
+Tonight you’re free for dinner, but the guide can lead you to one of their favorite local "off-the-beaten-path" trattorias for another excellent meal in Southern Italy!
 Be prepared for a totally different taste experience from Tuscany, as southern Italy has always been considered a separate country, both politically and gastronomically.
 Sorrentine cuisine reflects the best of classical Southern Italian dishes, and many of the most famous of these are at their peak here!
 The region is famous for fresh Mediterranean seafood prepared as only the Italians can, with local fish, prawns, octopus and seafood salad that is nothing short of amazing.
-Buffalo mozzarella, red peppers, olives and lemons all figure prominently in regional dishes which are best washed down with the silky white Falanghina wine.
+Buffala mozzarella, red peppers, olives and lemons all figure prominently in regional dishes which are best washed down with the silky white Fiano wine.
 The rich volcanic soil of the region produces fruits and vegetables of incomparable flavor.
 The best hazelnuts, almonds, and walnuts are grown here and find their way into many local pasta dishes and desserts.
 The extravagant pastries, gelatos, and ices of Sicily are also much in evidence.
 The crowning achievement of local culinary talent, however, is pizza, which was perfected here, along with the use of the tomato that was refined to an art by the local chefs.
 Along with Fiano and Falanghina, be sure to try the crowning achievement of the local vintners: Taurasi, one of the best red wines in Italy, and Lacrima Christi, (Tears of Christ), one of the most famous red and white wines in Campania.

 Day 5 - The Isle of Capri